pattomrtne/behavioral-vs-pharma-nhanes/README.md

 - University of San Diego | Master of Science in Applied Data Science

 ## Goals
-- Evaluate the predictive value of behavioral features (diet, exercise, glucose, insulin, BMI)
+- Evaluate the predictive value of behavioral features
 - Compare models with and without medication variables
 - Identify key risk factors contributing to metabolic syndrome